🧱 argil.io

 Every week, a new benchmark declares a new "best model."
 Every week, it doesn't matter.
 Benchmarks measure capability in isolation.
 Working with AI is a relationship, and relationships are shaped by personality.

-The people getting the most from AI have built what amounts to an AI team.
+The people getting the most from AI have built what amounts to a team.
 Claude for careful analysis and creative writing.
 Claude Code for eager pair-programming.
 GPT for quick ideation and tone matching.
 Codex CLI when you need someone to actually read the codebase first.
 Gemini for massive context.
 Mistral for speed and multilingual work.
 Grok when you want someone to call your idea stupid.
 DeepSeek for cost-efficient technical reasoning.
 Perplexity when you need sources.

 Different models for different cognitive needs, the way you'd assemble a founding team with complementary strengths.

 The models will keep changing.
 Every quarter, something new ships, benchmarks shuffle, capabilities converge.
 The principle underneath doesn't move.
-Diverse perspectives beat monocultures.

 Written with ❤️ by a human (still)